-Some plants will adapt to a variety of conditions, including soil type, watering fluctuations, and humidity differences, but most plants will only tolerate a specific degree of chill in the winter.
+The maps help gardeners identify which plants will thrive in their area.
+Some plants adapt to a variety of conditions, including soil type, watering fluctuations, and humidity differences, but most plants will only tolerate a specific degree of chill in the winter.
 That’s where hardiness zones come in—they list the average lowest temp in every area of the country, so gardeners can select perennial plants that will survive the type of winters common to specific regions.

 The USDA Plant Hardiness Zone Map consists of 13 individual zones that take in all of the contiguous United States, plus Alaska, Hawaii, and Puerto Rico.
 The first zone lies at the coldest and northernmost areas of Alaska.
 In these regions, winter temps can dip as low as -60 degrees Fahrenheit.
 On the southernmost part of the scale lies Zone 13, where winter lows remain above 65 degrees Fahrenheit.

 Zones represent low temperatures in 10-degree increments, and each zone is further broken down into two additional segments, “a” and “b,” representing 5-degree increments.
-Not all hardiness maps, such as the Arbor Day map, list all 13 zones, and they might not feature the “a” and “b” breakdowns, but they’re relatively similar in design.
+You may see hardiness maps produced by other organizations, such as that produced by the Arbor Day Foundation, that include the 13 zones, but might not feature the “a” and “b” breakdowns.

 Hardiness zone maps are essential for helping gardeners choose plants, but they’re not all-inclusive categories.
 Some vital factors that require consideration are not covered on a hardiness zone map.